Boston Family Immigration Lawyers

 Residency (Green Card) for Relatives of U.S. Legal Permanent Residents

-- Green Card / U.S. Residency for spouse of U.S. citizen: 6-12 months processing time and 2 year “wait” period
+- Green Card / U.S. Residency for spouse of U.S. citizen: 4.5 to 8.5 years processing time for I-130, and currently there is no additional “wait” period to apply for the Green Card, according to the December 2025 Visa Bulletin.

 What is the duration of a family U.S. Residency / Green Card?